BRG Survivor Series: Local woman has surprise attack shortly after the birth of her son

 BATON ROUGE - Just hours after the birth of her youngest son, Jessica Phillips noticed some discomfort in her calf.

-“They did a doppler and did look for superficial clotting, and they did see superficial clotting, but they did not see a DVT.
+“They did a Doppler and did look for superficial clotting, and they did see superficial clotting, but they did not see a DVT (deep vein thrombosis).
 They said it was okay for me to go home.
 You know, looking back, there was no discussion about pulmonary embolism or anything.
-The words were, “You're good to go.
-You can go home and take care of those babies,” Jessica said.
+The words were, 'You're good to go.
+You can go home and take care of those babies,'” Jessica said.

 “As the week progressed, I was getting a little more short of breath.
 I didn't really say much about it.
 I just thought it was attributed to exhaustion and motherhood and I was busy.
-So we didn't worry too much about it, except I just kind of watched my leg and there was no call us if anything changed, so I thought it was safe,” she added.
+So we didn't worry too much about it, except I just kind of watched my leg and there was no 'Call us if anything changed,' so I thought it was safe,” she added.

 Nine days later, she knew something was wrong and asked her husband Bart to get help.